vanlellan/RPS/README.md

 	- [X] players control sphere orientation through application of torque
 	- [X] there should probably be some small friction applied
 	- [X] also, perhaps a "brake" key, to significantly increase friction
+- [ ] move keybindings to player class?

 ## Potential Applications-